aws-samples/aws-cdk-pipelines-datalake-infrastructure/README.md

 1. **Python** - make sure you have Python SDK installed on your system.
 We recommend Python 3.7 and above.

+1. **Github Fork** - we recommend you [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) so you are in control of deployed resources.

 ---

 ### AWS environment bootstrapping